How often to flea and worm cats

 1. Lifestyle: The lifestyle of a cat plays a vital role in determining how often they should be treated for fleas and worms.
 Outdoor cats or those that are frequently exposed to other animals are more susceptible to infestation.
 They may require more frequent treatments to prevent and control these parasites.

-See also How to draw a donald duck
+See also How to make a baby guiness

 2. Age: Kittens are more vulnerable to fleas and worms compared to adult cats.
 Younger cats typically require more frequent treatments to ensure their protection against these parasites.
 As they grow older, their immune systems become stronger, and the frequency of treatments may be adjusted accordingly.